NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

 You can clearly see that the pods are not able to intialize completely as one or more container images were not fetched.

-To address the problem, you must edit the TridentProvisioner CR.
-Alternatively, you can delete the TridentProvisioner and create a new one with the modified, accurate definition.
+To address the problem, you must edit the TridentOrchestrator CR.
+Alternatively, you can delete the TridentOrchestrator and create a new one with the modified, accurate definition.

 If you continue to have trouble, visit the